 Cahill’s Grand Tour of the South

 Cahill “didn’t buy enough in the South ever to send it by truck,” but he did write to Rockefeller about more than two dozen works of art, many of which are still in the Colonial Williamsburg collection today.26 Cahill’s Rockefeller report covers the first part of his trip, which hugged the Eastern seaboard (Fig. 1): He traveled through Virginia, North Carolina, South Carolina, Florida and Georgia in February and March of 1935, returning to Williamsburg for several days after March 5th.
 Based on the account that Cahill gives in his Reminiscences, we know that he must have resumed his trip after his return to Williamsburg, swinging out west through Kentucky, Tennessee and Alabama and going as far south as Louisiana.
-While my Neatline map plots the first leg of the trip according to the dates and locations specified in the little known Rockefeller report, there is so far no dated record of the second leg of Cahill’s trip, so I have plotted its locations based on incomplete evidence from his Reminiscences (Fig. 2).27 My interactive map layers destinations from both legs of the trip with text and images that give a sense of what he found; the timeline slider tool permits one to track the progress of Cahill’s first leg, and each city can be clicked to reveal any acquisitions Cahill made that are still in the collection of Colonial Williamsburg.28
+I plotted the first leg of the trip according to the dates and locations specified in the little known Rockefeller report.
+There is so far no dated record of the second leg of Cahill’s trip, so I plotted its locations based on incomplete evidence from his Reminiscences (Fig. 2).27

 Cahill set out from Williamsburg on February 21, 1935 breezing through Newport News, Norfolk and Portsmouth where there was “nothing worth acquiring.”29 As he crossed the North Carolina border, passing through Norlina, Raleigh and Hamlet, he encountered no potential acquisitions but “found the itinerant painters of today quite common.”30 Cahill had proved sensitive to painting by 20th-century self-taught artists while doing research for his 1930 Newark show, in which he included works by Joseph Pickett a former carpenter who painted Pennsylvania landscapes in the second decade of the 20th century.31 Throughout Cahill’s Southern trip, he remarked upon work by untrained painters whose determination to paint proved that “the art urge has been as active in the South as in the North.”32 Nonetheless, while he was touched by an amateur painting of natural bridge in Norlina and later by an artist by the name of Ernst who painted local scenery on the walls of a Greek restaurant in Jacksonville, Florida, he does not appear to have acquired any contemporary amateur paintings.